 Upon acceptance into the Yuma County Sheriff’s Office Explorer Program, you will become an Explorer Recruit and will be placed on probation for a period of six (6) months.
 After completion of the probationary period, Explorers will be provided with a uniform.
 All other equipment will be the responsibility of the Explorer and must meet requirements set forth by the Yuma County Sheriff’s Office.

-The YCSO Explorer Post 8066 meets every Monday from 6:00-8:00 p.m. at the Yuma County Sheriff’s Office.
+The YCSO Explorer Post 8066 meets every Wednesday from 6:00-8:00 p.m. (excluding holidays) at the Yuma County Sheriff’s Office.
 During the weekly meetings, Explorers receive training and discuss upcoming activities, special events and details.
 Parents are encouraged to attend the first two meetings and discuss any questions they might have.

 Printer friendly YCSO Explorer Program Brochure

-For more information regarding the YCSO Explorer Program, or to confirm meeting dates and times, contact:
+For more information regarding the YCSO Explorer Program, or to confirm meeting dates and times, you may contact any of the following program advisors: